cmu-lib/shakespeare_vr/README.md

 During the editorial phase of this project, a preview build of the site has been deployed to <https://cmu-shx-vr.netlify.com/>.
 Netlify builds the static site with each commit, and supplies a [client-side CMS](https://www.netlifycms.org/) for authorized editors of the site.

-The production site is deployed to <http://dh-web.hss.cmu.edu/shakespeare_vr> via a webhook.
+The production site is deployed to <http://dh-web.hss.cmu.edu/shakespeare_vr>.

 ## Build